Southwest Waterfront: Notable residents

 Current and former residents of Southwest D.C. include the late House Representative John Conyers and former Police Chief Charles H. Ramsey.
 Hubert Humphrey lived there while serving as U.S. Vice President, and Thurgood Marshall, Lewis Powell, and David Souter all had homes in Southwest during their tenures on the United States Supreme Court.
+Singer Marvin Gaye spent his youth (until about age 15) living at the Fairfax Apartments (now demolished) at 1617 1st Street SW in the Southwest Waterfront neighborhood, during which time he attended Syphax Elementary School and then Randall Junior High School.